-The incentive programs below require that a potentially eligible business submit an application and a project plan to the department prior to incurring project costs and hiring new employees associated with the project.
-In some cases, once an application is processed and signed by the department, the application with supporting information becomes a financial incentive agreement.
+The incentive programs below require that a potentially eligible business submit an application and a project plan to the Commission prior to incurring project costs and hiring new employees associated with the project.
+In some cases, once an application is processed and signed by the Commission, the application, with supporting information, becomes a financial incentive agreement.

-The date an application is received by the department is the earliest date benefits may be accrued.
+The date an application is received by the Commission is the earliest date benefits may be accrued.
 An application should be submitted prior to incurring any project cost or hiring new employees associated with the project.